Last updated on December 23rd, 2022 at 02:42 pm

 The literal definition of “collate” is: collected and combined (texts, information, or sets of figures) in proper order.
-What does collate mean when printing?
-When a printer uses the term, this means that the file has multiple pages that need to print in the exact order of the file.
-Uncollated means that the file’s pages will be printed separately.
+What does it mean to collate copies?
+When a printer uses the term, they must collect and assemble the printed sheets of paper within a predetermined order or sequence.

 Let’s say that you have 3 page file and you would like to print 5 copies of each.
 If you ordered as collated, the 3 page set would print and repeat for a total of 5 times (1,2,3,1,2,3,1,2,3).
 However, if you ordered as uncollated then page 1 would print 5 times before moving on to page 2, then page 3 (1,1,1,2,2,2,3,3,3).